dino-guy/Nifty-50-Monthly_Analysis/README.md

 ### 4️⃣ Trade Documentation

-* Recorded trade setups in Excel.
+* Recorded all trade setups in Excel.
-* Maintained a structured trade journal.
+* Maintained a structured trading journal.

 ### 5️⃣ Performance Review